fondoger/kusto-ingest-cli/README.md

 - Auto-creates table and JSON ingestion mapping
 - Auto-derives table names from filenames, sanitized to valid Kusto identifiers
 - Three modes for existing tables: error (default), append, or force-recreate
-- Auto-enables the streaming ingestion policy on first use (database-level, with table-level fallback in append mode)
 - Streaming upload in 4 MiB batches with a progress bar
 - Authenticates via your existing `az login` session